-Mr Graham Balaam – Chairman – Co-opted Governor
+Mr Graham Balaam – Safeguarding Governor – Co-opted Governor

-Graham is our current Chair of Governors and has been a governor since 2004, both his children went through the school between 2004 and 2009 but he committed to stay on the board to see the school through the current School Organisation Review.
+Graham has been a governor since 2004, both his children went through the school between 2004 and 2009 but he committed to stay on the board to see the school through the current School Organisation Review.

 Coming from an Industry based finance background Graham has many years of experience with finance and business operations and has now gained good knowledge of the school budgets and day to day demands of a busy governing body.

 Mr Miles Beasley – Co-opted Governor

 Miles has lived in Bury for 8 years and two of his three daughters currently attend the school.
 He has been a Co-opted Governor for a year and in addition to the full board responsibilities, supports the Personnel committee.
 A partner within the John Lewis Partnership, Miles works for Waitrose as a Regional Operations Manager.
 As is the case for many, family life is extremely busy.
 However there is a little free time found for sport as a participant and spectator and socialising with friends and family.

 Jamie has lived in Bury St Edmunds for the past 17 years.
 Jamie has two sons, both having previously attended Sebert Wood.
 Jamie’s wife Jo is also a Teaching Assistant in Nursery.
 Jamie works in retail as a company director.
 Outside of work Jamie enjoys socialising with friends and family!

 Mrs Amanda Mead – Parent Governor

 Mr Andrew Southwood – Parent Governor